 The bonus payment for the Recognition Level is tied to each eligible employee's personal contribution to the Company's success during the year based on a "forced ranking" system.
 Members of senior management rank employees based on their successes and overall job performance.
 The CEO reports the results of these rankings to the Compensation Committee and the Compensation Committee determines if the Recognition Level bonuses should be paid.
 The Compensation Committee also makes an independent determination as to whether the CEO should be paid a Recognition Level bonus based on his individual performance as well as the performance of the individuals that report to him.
 Individuals determined to have earned a Recognition Level Bonus are grouped into three categories with the top 25%, based on performance, placed in the group "top performers"; the next 25% placed in the group "solid performers" and the final 50% placed in the group "contributors."
 The Recognition Level payment is allocated to each group as follows: top performers, 50%, solid performers, 25%, and contributors, 25%.
 Notwithstanding the foregoing, the Compensation Committee has the right to alter the Recognition Level payment as it deems appropriate.
-For 2006, the Compensation Committee determined that, based on the reports presented to it from the CEO, based on its own observations and evaluations, and based on the Company having exceeded the Base Level target by a significant amount, the maximum \$350,000 Recognition Level bonus should be paid in full.
+For 2007, the Compensation Committee determined that, based on the reports presented to it from the CEO, based on its own observations and evaluations, and based on the Company having exceeded the Base Level target by a significant amount, the maximum \$502,000 Recognition Level bonus should be paid in full.

 The Compensation Committee believes that stock ownership by executives, which aligns the interests of management with Company's shareholders, is an important part of increasing shareholder value.
-To encourage stock ownership by Company employees, the 2006 Plan contains a feature that allows recipients of Recognition Level bonus payments to elect to receive such payments in the form of common stock of the Company rather than in cash.
+To encourage stock ownership by Company employees, the 2007 Plan contains a feature that allows recipients of Recognition Level bonus payments to elect to receive such payments in the form of common stock of the Company rather than in cash.
 Such election must be made prior to determination by the Compensation Committee that a Recognition Level bonus is being awarded.
-If an employee elects to receive his or her Recognition Level bonus payment in the form of common stock, the 2006 Plan provides that he or she will receive that number of shares of common stock having a grant-date fair market value equal to 150% of the cash that is foregone.
-Two-thirds of the stock received by employees making this election is restricted stock that reverts back to the Company if the employee is no longer employed by the Company; however, one-half of the restricted stock is no longer subject to this reversion if the employee is no longer employed by the Company through and including the second anniversary of the grant date.
-To alleviate concerns by management that a restricted stock election may result in immediate loss of value upon termination for any reason as compared to a scenario where no election is made, the 2006 Plan also includes a feature that pays an employee whose employment with the Company has terminated prior to the first anniversary of the grant date an amount equal to the cash he or she originally elected to forgo by making the election described above.
+If an employee elects to receive his or her Recognition Level bonus payment in the form of common stock, the 2007 Plan provides that he or she will receive that number of shares of common stock having a grant-date fair market value equal to 150% of the cash that is foregone.
+Two-thirds of the stock received by employees making this election is restricted stock that reverts back to the Company if the employee is no longer employed by the Company; however, one-half of the restricted stock is no longer subject to this reversion if the employee remains employed by the Company through and including the first anniversary of the grant date, and the remaining restricted stock is no longer subject to this reversion if the employee is no longer employed by the Company through and including the second anniversary of the grant date.
+To alleviate concerns by management that a restricted stock election may result in immediate loss of value upon termination for any reason as compared to a scenario where no election is made, the 2007 Plan also includes a feature that pays an employee whose employment with the Company has terminated prior to the first anniversary of the grant date an amount equal to the cash he or she originally elected to forego by making the election described above.
 The right to receive such a cash payment does not apply to any employee whose employment with the Company terminates subsequent to the first anniversary of the grant date.